BMarkiefka/TTN-Node-particulate_matter/README.md

 - the battery voltage measurement
 - integration of the lora-serialization library
 - the Pololu 5V StepUp U1V11F5 support
+- integration of the adafruit solar controller and the solar panel

 Permission is hereby granted, free of charge, to anyone obtaining a copy of this document and accompanying files, to do whatever they want with them without any restriction, including, but not limited to, copying, modification and redistribution.